 Kentucky Derby Seek & Find

 And they're off!
-It takes a combination of skill and luck to win the Kentucky Derby.
-You'll need both to find these Derby winners in our Seek & Find.
+It takes a combination of skill and luck to win the Kentucky Derby, and even more to win the Triple Crown.
+You'll need both to find these Triple Crown winners in our Seek & Find.
 Download here.

 Kentucky Derby Museum